-On the other hand, there is no reason to doubt a link to Abū Kāmil's algebra [ed. trans.
-Rashed 2012: 352-355], where 50 dirham are shared first among some men, them among 3 more, the difference between what each one gets in the two situations being $3\sqrt[3]{4}$ dirhams.
+On the other hand, a link to Abū Kāmil's algebra [ed. trans.
+Rashed 2012: 352-355], is beyond doubt.
+Here, 50 dirham are shared first among some men, them among 3 more, the difference between what each one gets in the two situations being $3\frac{3}{4}$ dirhams.
 The solution follows the same pattern as that of Fibonacci, but instead of using proportions the argument about the diagram is arithmetical all the way through.